-When looking at different dual fuel energy suppliers, it's essential to look around for the best deals.
+When considering different dual fuel energy suppliers, it's essential to look around for the best deals.
 Here's a quick guide to help you with the process.

 Things to consider when comparing prices

-Methods of payment: Do the companies take payment via Direct Debit?
+- Methods of payment - i.e. does the supplier take payment via Direct Debit?

-How simple is it to switch to dual fuel tariffs?
+How hard is it to switch to dual fuel?